wp-plugins/robots-meta/readme.txt

 This plugin makes it possible (and very easy) to:

 * Prevent indexing of your search result pages, while still allowing the search engines to follow the links on them, by adding noindex,follow robots meta tags.
+* Disallow indexing of subpages to your homepage, to prevent duplicate content.
 * Prevent indexing of your login, register and admin pages by adding noindex robots meta tags.
 * Add noodp an noydir meta robots tags, allowing you to opt out of DMOZ and Yahoo!
 Directory descriptions.
 * Prevent Yahoo! and Google from indexing your feeds by adding a meta tag to their head-section.